2019 COMMUNITY OF SCHOLARS

 In collaboration with RecSports, OGAPS invites you to the Student Recreation Center for heart pumping activities, games, tasty treats and lots of fun.
 Come dressed in comfortable active attire, as we promote graduate and professional student wellness and fun!

 We look forward to seeing you on Wednesday, April 10, 2019 at the Student Recreation Center from 5:30 p.m. to 8:30 p.m.
-Please be sure to bring your student I.D. for admittance.
+To see the activity schedule, please click the drop down below.
+Be sure to bring your student I.D. for admittance.
+Check in will be both at the Members Service Desk and on the terrace.
 To review RecSports' Clothing and Footwear policy, please click here.

 Guests that possess a valid TAMU Parking Permit are allowed to park in the maroon lots noted on the following map found here (Night and Weekend Parking guideline).
 Paid visitor parking is also available in the West Campus Parking Garage near the event location for guests that do not possess a valid TAMU Parking Permit.
 For more information or transportation options, visit TAMU Transportation Services at https://transport.tamu.edu/.